 We know that your fridge plays a critical role in your family's diet.
 And the larger your family, the more food you will need.
 You probably don't think about it that much, but where you place food in the fridge can really affect how long the food lasts.
-Follow these tips and organize your fridge, so you'll never have to worry about dinner being spoiled.
+Use these tips to organize your fridge and keep your food fresh.

 Store items that don't spoil easily in the door bins